 And the journey continues…

 I have never regretted my journey through quilting.
-It brings great joy to my life.
-I hope it gives you great joy in your life too.
+My quilting obsession brings great joy to my life.